 Chronic and non-healing wounds are associated with a number of conditions, including:

-The Wound Care and Hyperbaric Medicine Clinic offers a variety of outpatient treatment options for chronic and non-healing wounds, including:
+The Wound Care and Hyperbaric Medicine Service offers a variety of outpatient treatment options for chronic and non-healing wounds, including:

 Hyperbaric Oxygen Therapy (HBOT) is used as an adjunctive treatment for problematic, non-healing wounds that meet specific criteria; it is expected that 10–20% of the wound care cases will do so.